phetsims/geometric-optics/doc/model.md

 On the _Lens_ screen, sources of light can be projected onto a screen.
 The light spots that appears on the screen are based on the aperture of the lens (i.e. its diameter) and the size of the light spot.

-The lenses in the simulation are considered to be ideal and free of spherical and comatic aberrations.